 Washington, District of Columbia, United States

-Join three other faculty scholars in this welcoming intentional community.
-It is based loosely on a House of Studies model.
+Join other faculty-level scholars, artists-in-residence, research fellows, etc. in this welcoming "beehive" house.
+I use the word beehive because people come and go for a day, a week, or a semester or so.
+The number of people in the house may vary while you are here.
+It is based very loosely on a House of Studies model.
 The house features peaceful common spaces, shared meals when possible and desired, interfaith meditation, and facilitation of study, writing, and publishing.
-It's joyful here. www.publishingadvising.com/house Because I have worked at Georgetown University for 20+ years, I can help you make the important professional relationships you seek during your time in Washington.
+If you don't know Washington well, then welcome because I'm a DC native who loves sharing my city.
+Because I have worked at Georgetown University for 20+ years, I can help you make the important professional relationships you seek during your time in Washington.
 Personal introductions from this house can help open up a Georgetown world for you that many others have said they found quite difficult to penetrate.
 Also, this neighborhood can be SO expensive, and I can help you with that.
 It has one of the highest cost-of-living indexes in the nation, so very few Georgetown faculty members actually live here.
 They live far away and commute long distances!
 That's much of why I started this house: to create a haven for scholars that is affordable and comfortable, yet only steps from campus. **IMPORTANT: I do not make money on the house,** but instead run it through an academic not-for-profit with the goal of keeping each place as affordable as possible.
-Your contribution (we do not call it rent) includes everything I could think of to keep your costs lower.
+Your contribution (it is NOT rent) includes everything I could think of to keep your costs lower.
 We are smoke-free, alcohol moderate (wine and beer), and vegetarian-friendly (meaning we can adapt with respect).
-Two cats live upstairs.
+Two cats and a nine-year-old standard poodle live on the main and upstairs floors.
 A housekeeping service comes once a month.
-The best thing about this house isn’t the accommodations themselves (although they're fine).
+The best thing about this house isn’t the accommodations themselves (basic, although they're fine).
 It’s in the people.
 Us.
-We’re such friendly scholars (although we are quiet), and we’re here to share our university and city, and also the culture of the contemplative life that brings us so much joy.
+We’re such friendly, quiet-ish scholars, and we’re here to share our university and city, and also the culture of a contemplative, writing life.
 We have daily meditation.
-University guests will come over for meals, either from the university or from around the city.
+University guests and neighbors will sometimes come over for meals.
 Historic Georgetown Visitation Monastery is just steps away, and if you want to you can join me when I attend mass there with the semi-cloistered nuns.
-There are also many other places you can go (Presbyterian, Jewish, Buddhist...
+There are also many other places you can go (Presbyterian, Jewish, Buddhist, Muslim...
 DC has so much...)
 If your time in Washington is brief, I can help you make the most of it.
 My dream is to eventually have a wall of this house filled with photos of people who have lived here and shared our table, our meditation space, and our vision for community.

 1 Day | Dates are flexible for this listing